dgaray01/SierraAI/README.md

 ## Getting Started

-To start using SierraAI, you can request a free trial.
+To start using SpiderBot, you can request a free trial.
 After the trial period, companies can purchase a license for full implementation.

 ### Prerequisites

 - **Node.js**: Ensure you have Node.js installed to run the bot.
-- **Discord.js**: SierraAI uses the Discord.js library for bot functionality.
+- **Discord.js**: SpiderBot uses the Discord.js library for bot functionality.

 ### Installation